P-dilasha-004/cap-it-all/README.md

 ## License

-This project is distributed under the MIT License.
-See `LICENSE` for more information.
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Author